RoqueRueda/dotfiles/README.md

 Lazyvim, is a setup for neovim, it makes the editor feel more like an IDE, plus is fast due to it's lazy nature.
 Tutorial from [Zero to IDE with LazyVim](https://www.youtube.com/watch?v=N93cTbtLCIM)

 ## [SDKMan](https://sdkman.io/)

 SDKMan is used to install sdk packages and for working with java or kotlin

+## Setup neovim (lazyvim) with kotlin

+Since I really like neovim as an editor I want to use it with kotlin as well, lazyvim already has some integrations with typescript and lua however I follow [Setup Neovim for Kotlin Development](https://www.youtube.com/watch?v=v94B4BzCphU).

+## Kotlin

+To install kotlin you can simply run `sdk install kotlin`.

+## Gradle

+Same as kotlin you can installed using sdkman `sdk install gradle`.

+## Java

+Also with sdkman `sdk install java`.